rbair23/hedera-services/hedera-node/configuration/README.md

 The child folders in this directory hold configuration for various environments, for use with the **upcoming release of Services**.
-Each configuration file is described a small sub-section below.
+Each configuration file is described in a small sub-section below.

-All deployment paths are given relative to the top-level directory containing the deployed JAR (in DevOps-managed environments, this is _/opt/hgcapp/services-hedera/HapiApp2.0_.)
+All deployment paths are given relative to the top-level directory containing the deployed JAR (in DevOps-managed environments, this is `/opt/hgcapp/services-hedera/HapiApp2.0`.)
 If no deployment path is given, the file belongs in the top-level directory with the JAR.

 ## bootstrap.properties
-* Deployed as _data/config/bootstrap.properties_
+* Deployed as `data/config/bootstrap.properties`
 * Normally used with networks **not** starting from a saved state
 * Contains overrides used at network startup
   - For example, more permissive bootstrap throttles

 ## application.properties
-* Deployed as _data/config/application.properties_
+* Deployed as `data/config/application.properties`
 * Genesis contents of file `0.0.121`
   - :information_desk_person: &nbsp; Only relevant for networks **not** starting from a saved state